mikaelpatel/Cosa/examples/Drivers/CosaDHT11/README.md

 Circuit
 -------
 For this example you need a DHT11 and a DHT22 sensor/module.
 There are modules available with both power LED and pullup resistor.
-Connect Arduino Pin 6(1) to DHT11 data pin and Pin 7(2) to DHT22 data pin.
-Connect power (VCC) and ground.
-For ATtiny connect Pin 0 to UART RX.
+Connect Arduino:D2 to DHT11 data pin.
+Connect D3 to DHT22 data

-The Arduino Pin 13 (builtin LED) is on during the temperature and humidity sampling.
+pin.
+Pullup resistors (4K7) necessary if long wires.
+Internal pullup active.
+Connect power (VCC) and ground (GND).